mateuszjurewicz/notes_public/notes/English Vocabulary.md

 (pronunciation: _haroł_ [brit]), it's both the farming implement not unlike a plow (po polsku _brona_), which has teeth and is dragged across the field to upturn it.
 Not literally, `to harrow` means "to cause distress".
 See `Harrowing of Hell` - which is the apocryphal story of Christ descending to Hell between crucifixion and resurrection, supposedly freeing some souls from eternal damnation, which would be quite an exception about the concept of hell.
 The idea that Christ harrows Hell is considered an early Church invention, with Byzantine art pioneering its depictions.
 Sometimes they distinguish that he descended into Sheol or Limbo, not true Hell.
 The doctrine that he descended is accepted in Catholicism, Lutheranism and the Orthodox church.
 - `highfalutin`
 pompous, pretentious, needlessly haughty, especially of a manner of speaking or one's use of vocabulary.
 Putting on airs, affectedly `genteel` (belonging to polite / high society, well-bred & refined).
+- `journeyman`
+a qualified, competent craftsman or artisan.
+A step above an apprentice but possibly below a master, particularly within medieval guild systems.
 - `jowls`
 anatomically it's the lower part of a person or animal's cheeks, especially when it's fleshy and drooping.
 - `kith`
 one's friends, acquaintances and relations as opposed to blood relative (which are the "kin" in "kith and kin")
 - `kompromat`
 information that could cause harm to someone's reputation (compromising material, from Russian).
 Relates to the Pegasus spyware.
+- `legerdemain`
+sleight of hand, artful trickery, deception.
 - `matinée`
 an entertainment, such as a play, presented during the day, usually in the early afternoon (from the French, meaning morning).
 - `mother lode`